 - Provide lots of opportunities for your toddler to practice new skills safely.
 This can include physical activities like running or jumping or throwing a ball, but it can also include social skills such as sharing toys, taking turns, and other cooperative play.

 - Praise your toddler’s efforts.
 Let him know he’s behaving appropriately or that he’s done a good job.
-This will help him build self-confidence, and that may lessen the frequency of tantrums.
+This will help him build self-confidence, which may lessen the frequency of tantrums.

 - Be a good role model by allowing your toddler to see how you handle frustration.
 Talk about your emotions—help him learn the language of emotions.